conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 If you are using `DELEGATED` security protocols review the [Security Mode Migration Guide](/gateway/how-to/migration-guide-to-security-mode) before proceeding.
 :::

 The Gateway security mode is defined by the `GATEWAY_SECURITY_MODE` configuration.
-This will define whether the Gateway will manage your credentials, `GATEWAY_MANAGED`, or your back end kafka cluster, `KAFKA_MANAGED`.
+This will define whether the Gateway will manage your credentials, `GATEWAY_MANAGED`, or your Kafka cluster will, `KAFKA_MANAGED`.

 ## Security protocol

-The Gateway broker security scheme is defined by the `GATEWAY_SECURITY_PROTOCOL` configuration.
+The Gateway broker security scheme must be defined by the `GATEWAY_SECURITY_PROTOCOL` configuration.

-Note that you don't set an authentication mechanism on the client to Gateway side of the proxy, i.e. `GATEWAY_SASL_MECHANISM` **does not exist and is never configured by the user**.
+Note that you don't set an authentication mechanism on the client to Gateway side of the proxy, i.e. `GATEWAY_SASL_MECHANISM` **does not exist and never needs to be configured by the user**.

 Instead, Gateway will try to authenticate the client as it presents itself.
 For example, if a client is using `OAUTHBEARER`, Gateway will use the OAuth configuration to try to authenticate it.
 If a client arrives using `PLAIN` then Gateway will try to use either the SSL configuration or validate the token itself, depending on the security protocol.